Brain on Board

 Many medical conditions do not interfere with the safety benefits of airbags.
 For example, drivers or passengers who are pregnant, wear pacemakers, or have asthma should keep the airbags on as long as they have not been told otherwise by a physician and can maintain a proper position in the seat.
 For a more detailed description of the circumstances under which airbags should and should not be deactivated, visit Transport Canada’s website at www.tc.gc.ca.

 Widespread commercialization of airbags began in the late 1980s and early 1990s when they received uptake from several major manufacturers.
-In the United States, where frontal airbags have been mandatory on all but the heaviest vehicles since 1999, the IIHS estimates that by 2016 airbags will be available in 95% of registered vehicles (IIHS 2012).
+In the United States, where frontal airbags have been mandatory on all but the heaviest vehicles since 1999, it is estimated that 98.4% of passenger and commercial vehicles are equipped with airbags.
+Most vehicles that are not equipped with airbags are pre-2000 models (Arthur, 2024).

 Airbags are not mandatory in new vehicles in Canada.
 However, Transport Canada sets performance standards for airbags that are installed on vehicles.

-When installed in the factory, airbags cost approximately $280 for a driver-only system and $410 for a dual system (driver and front-passenger airbags).
-There are additional costs attached to rebuilding an airbag after it has deployed.
+Airbags are standard technology for vehicles, so the cost of airbags are simply blended into the Manufacturer’s Suggested Retail Price (MSRP).
+There are, however, additional costs attached to rebuilding an airbag after it has been deployed.
 These costs range depending on where the repairs take place and whether replacement parts are also necessary.
+In the United States replacement costs are estimated at $1,500 (US) (Butsch, 2025).

 References